jwidmer/IntroToComputerScience/README.md

     ![VSCode Clone from GitHub](/images/vscode-clone-from-github.png)

 1. Select a folder to clone the GitHub repo locally.
+1. Browse to the folder on your computer to confirm you see the files on your computer (and to associate that this folder on your computer matches the GitHub Repository).

 ## Your first commit

 1. Open Visual Studio Code.
-1. On the left side tool bar are icons for the Explorer and for Source Control (or GitHub).
+1. On the VSCode left side tool bar there are icons for the Explorer and for Source Control (or GitHub).

     ![VSCode Open Explorer](/images/vscode-toolbar.png)

 1. Click the Explorer icon to open to show your files in your repository that you just cloned.
-    * If you do not have a folder open, then click the *Open Folder* button and select the folder where you cloned your repository.
+    * If you do not have a folder open, then click the *Open Folder* button and select the folder on yoru computer where you cloned your repository.
 1. In the Explorer panel, click on the README.md file.
 The contents will load to the right.
     * You can see a preview of your page by clicking the Preview button at the top of the README.md.